pconstr/recurrent/README.md

 var w = new recurrent.Worker('q', doWork);
 </pre>

-when the job worker is not needed any more:
+When the job worker is not needed any more:

 <pre>
 w.stop();